Donald Trump Ex Wife Ivana Trump Is Writing A Memoir

 A post shared by Ivanka ???????? (@ivankaiseverything) on

 But what do the three Trump children think of their mother writing a book about them?
 They are said to be on board.
-Ivanka, Eric, and Donald Jr. are said to be excited, and believe that they were lucky to get the mother they had growing up.
+Ivanka, Eric, and Donald Jr. are said to be excited and believe that they were lucky to get the mother they had growing up.
 The three Trumps say they will also be contributing stories to the book.

-But Ivana Trump says that she was not a push-over in order to temper her ex husband Donald.
+But Ivana Trump says that she was not a push-over in order to temper her ex-husband Donald.

 “I was a tough and loving mother who taught them the value of a dollar, not to lie, cheat or steal, respect for others, and other life lessons that I’ll share now in Raising Trump, along with unfiltered personal stories about Don, Eric, and Ivanka from their early childhood to becoming the ‘first sons and daughter’.”